Oil changes are critical when it comes to your vehicle’s well being and reliability.

 In the grand scheme of things regular oil changes are relatively cheap and provide piece of mind.

-The benefits of staying consistent with maintaining your vehicle far outweigh being hit with a major mechanical issue that could cost you thousands.
+The benefits of staying consistent with maintaining your vehicle far outweigh being hit with a major mechanical issue that could cost you thousands later on.

 What’s wrong with “just” an oil change?